 Ski and Sail from Nuuk-Maniitsoq aboard Rembrandt van Rijn

 In partnership with Oceanwide Expeditions, Icelandic Mountain Guides offers unique Ski Mountaineering tours to the West coast of Greenland.
-The region between Nuuk and Maniitsoq is the home of spectacular fjords and the steep snow covered alpine peaks.
-The people in this region traditionally live from fishing and hunting.
-In the waters around the extensive fjord system we often see whales and occasionally some seals.
-A wonderful world of unique nature impressions await the visitors who travel to West Greenland.
-We stay on a boat that takes between locations and turns into a mobile base camp for our ski mountaineering activities that will be led by officially recognized mountain guides.
+Here you’ll find the region between Nuuk and Maniitsoq is the home of spectacular fjords and the steep snow covered alpine peaks.
+This place still resembles historical society as the locals residing in this region traditionally survive from fishing and hunting.
+As we tour the waters around the extensive fjord system, we often find whales and occasionally we get lucky enough to come across some seals.
+For those of you who get the rare chance to travel to West Greenland, a wonderful world of unique nature impressions await your discovery.
+Our primary mode of travel will consist of a boat that takes us between locations and eventually turns into a mobile base camp for our ski mountaineering activities that will be led by officially recognized mountain guides.

 Tour length: 8 days

 Total distance: 80 kilometers (50 miles)

 Altitude: 0 up to 1600 m (may vary)

 • All meals throughout the voyage aboard the ship including snacks, coffee and tea